Is Yeast Vegan? Can vegans Eat Yeast?

-Yes, yeast is vegan because it is a fungus and not an animal.
-It does not have a nervous system and is grown on plant-based mediums like molasses, making it suitable for most vegan diets.
+Yes, yeast is vegan.
+It is a single-celled fungus, not an animal, and is typically grown on plant-based mediums like molasses.

 What Is Yeast?